Financial support at university

 - Further information Expand / Collapse

-- Find out more about the changes on the Gov.uk website.
+- Read the outcome of the public consultation about the changes on the Gov.uk website.

-- NHS Business Services Authority (NHS BSA) website for information about the current NHS Student Bursary system and the Learning Support Fund
+- Visit the NHS Business Services Authority (NHS BSA) website for information about the current NHS Student Bursary system and the Learning Support Fund

 - The Funding Clinic website has further information specifically for healthcare students